MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ## About “Enhance your Security on the Web”

-his feature aims to raise the security bar against V8-related exploits and neutralize them.
+This feature aims to raise the security bar against V8-related exploits and neutralize them.
 Effective neutralization is achieved by disabling just-in-time (JIT) JavaScript compilation and enabling  advanced security guard rails included in the Windows operating system.
 These protections include Control-flow Enforcement Technology (CET), Arbitrary Code Guard (ACG), and Control Flow Guard (CFG) for the rendering process.
 Together, these changes make more difficult than ever before for a malicious site to write to executable memory and attack an end user.

-You can learn more about the experimentation results from the Microsoft Edge Security team’s [blog post published back in August 2021](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode).
+You can learn more about the experimentation results from the Microsoft Edge Security team’s [blog post](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode).

 > [!NOTE]
 > Web Assembly isn’t currently supported in this mode.
 We're working on Web Assembly support over the next few months as we continue testing, experimenting, and further developing the feature.

 ## What's new in Microsoft Edge security settings

 With **Enhance your security on the web**, Microsoft Edge puts your browser in a mode where the security of your browser takes priority, giving you an extra layer of protection when browsing the web.
-You’ll still enjoy browsing when visiting top sites.

 Use the following steps to set your security level.